PetraMMM/aws-reStart-Journey/Labs/Security/IAM.md

 # AWS Identity and Access Management (IAM) Implementation

 ## Project Overview
-In this project, I implemented and tested role-based access control (RBAC) using **AWS Identity and Access Management (IAM)**.
-In enterprise environments, securing access to cloud resources is critical to prevent unauthorized exploitation.
+In this project, I implemented and tested role-based access control using **AWS Identity and Access Management (IAM)**.
+Securing access to cloud resources is critical to prevent unauthorized exploitation.
 My objective was to enforce the principle of least privilege by configuring users, user groups, and specific IAM policies to ensure individuals only had access to the AWS services they strictly needed.

 <img width="500" height="230" alt="image" src="https://github.com/user-attachments/assets/48126150-1adb-4241-8373-a25e9aa8a042" />